 - Landscaping of the green spaces bordering the site.

-The works have been summarised on a plan of the site and our contractors GallifordTry produce Monthly Bulletins on the work.
+The works have been summarised on a plan of the site and our contractors GallifordTry produce monthly bulletins of the progress made and works planned.
 As the Scheme progresses we will update this page and GallifordTry will produce further Bulletins to keep you informed.

 We are holding regular meetings with representatives of Moss Nook Residents Committee to agree the fine detail of some of the mitigation work.
 If there are any questions or particular concerns not addressed here please contact your Moss Nook Residents Committee representative or ourselves; using the details below.